-Analysis: Staff finds any easements required for maintenance and upkeep of the PUD infrastructure will be determined during the Development Review phase of the process.
+Analysis: Staff finds the conceptual plan depicts 10' easements on standard lots and 12' easements on corner lots.
+These easements will be required for maintenance and upkeep of the PUD infrastructure and will be determined during the Development Review phase of the process.

 2. LDC Section 4.2.31.E.(2)(b) provides no principal or accessory structure may be erected, placed upon, or extend over any easement unless authorized in writing by the entity holding title to said easement, with such authorization being recorded in the Marion County Official Records.
-Such authorizations may include and are encouraged to set forth, terms and conditions, regarding the easement encroachment (e.g., duration, maintenance, removal, sunset, etc.) for reference by all current and future parties.
+Such authorizations may include, and are encouraged to set forth, terms and conditions, regarding the easement encroachment (e.g., duration, maintenance, removal, sunset, etc.) for reference by all current and future parties.

-Analysis: Staff finds that buildable areas and easements will be determined during the Development Review phase of the process.
+Analysis: Staff finds that the conceptual plan shows the buildable areas and does depict the easements.
+Final easement requirements will be determined during the Development Review phase of the process.